inventaire/docker-inventaire/README.md

 Create empty folders for docker volumes to set themselves.

-In accordance with docker-compose volumes, example: `mkdir data couch-test couch es`
+In accordance with docker-compose volumes, example: `mkdir data couch-test couch es`.

+Ensure the owner ID of those folders is 1000: `chown -R 1000:1000`.

 Start the magic, build everything !